MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/frequently-failed-cases.md

 ![Flow command list](~/assets/images/faq/flow-bot.png)

 * Include a help command.
-Users will most likely to type "Help" when they are lost or when your bot didn't respond as expected.
+Users are likely to type "Help" when they are lost or when your bot doesn't respond as expected.
 Include a help command that describes how your app's value will be experienced along with all valid commands.

 ![Flow help command](~/assets/images/faq/flow-help.png)

 * Include help content or guidance when your bot is lost.
 When your bot can't understand the user input, it should suggest an alternative action.
 For example, *"I'm sorry, I don't understand.
-Type "help" for more information."* Don't respond with an error message or simply *"I don't understand"*.
+Type "help" for more information."* Don't respond with an error message or simply, *"I don't understand"*.
 Use this chance to teach your users.

 * Send welcome messages on the first launch.
 Welcome messages are the best way to set your bot's tone.
 This is the first interaction a user has with the bot.
 A good welcome message can encourage the user to keep exploring the app.
 If the welcome or introductory message is confusing or unclear, users won't see the value of the app immediately and lose interests.